voskobovich/yii2-dynamic-image/README.md

 The system is able to work with placeholders.
 Placeholder can be root and for group objects.

-Originals placed on the URL
+Originals placed on the URL.
 ```
 http://domain.com/uploads/images/placeholder.png
 http://domain.com/uploads/images/post/placeholder.png